tallulahspina/run_analysis.R/README.md

           =====================================================================================================

 The code named run_analysis:

-    Starts reading and naming tables in format txt with raw data Reads tables with variable names given by the original researcher (that I honestly couldn´t name better)
+    Starts reading and naming tables in format txt with raw data

+    Reads tables with variable names given by the original researcher (that I honestly couldn´t name better)

      1- Merges the training and the test sets to create one data set.
                 First, combine test and train variables
                 Then combine test and train data.frames

-         1.4 I prefered to label the data set with descriptive variable names here 2- Extracts only the measurements on the mean and standard deviation for each measurement (each measurement in x, y and z).
+         1.4 I prefered to label the data set with descriptive variable names first

+          2- Extracts only the measurements on the mean and standard deviation for each measurement (each measurement in x, y and z).

           3- Uses descriptive activity names to name the activities in the data set.("walking", "upstairs", "downstairs", "sitting", "standing", "laying")

-          4- Appropriately labels the data set with descriptive variable names (done for everything since ##1.4) 5 From the data set in step 4, creates a second, independent tidy data set
+          4- Appropriately labels the data set with descriptive variable names (done for everything since ##1.4 - I trully could'nt find a better name than its original)

+         5 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject. (meaning i must find the average of x,y and z for each variable)